bernep/Advanced-Computer-Systems/Project 3/README.md

 ## Conclusion
 In both cases for memory and storage, the optimal speed for each system was achieved when compromosing between bandwidth and latency, which is expected in queuing theory.
-There are a lot of specifics when it comes to changing read/write speed and data access sizes, but in general, only prioirtiizng one parameters usually did not lead to an optimal outcome.
+There are a lot of specifics when it comes to changing read/write speed and data access sizes, but in general, only prioirtiizng one parameter usually did not lead to an optimal outcome.